qcscine/molassembler/README.md

 ## Tests

 We recommend running the tests in a release build of the library.
-Since the tests are extensive, they may take more than 10 minutes.
+The tests are split into two sets.
+After building the library and tests, run:

+- Brief end-to-end tests: `make check`
+- Library validation: `make validate`
+- Both: `make test`

 ## Documentation